insspb/geocoder3/docs/source/development/migration.md

 - Property `self.raw` renamed to `self.raw_json` to be more explainable in inside content.
 This change affects all subclesses (all providers).
+- Property `self.housenumber` renamed to `self.house_number`.
+Affect all nested
+  provider's files.
+- All default properties values replaced from empty string `""` to `None`.
+Empty dicts in some cases left untouched.
+Please verify properties signatures.

 ## All print statements replaced with logging module